ShekarChandra95/Stock-Market-DB/README.md

 ✔️ LEFT JOIN
    Left join return the matches from the right table to the left table.
 If there are no matches in the right table, return a NULL value.

 ✔️ Aggregate Functions
+   Volume/value per stock(COUNT, SUM, AVG, MAX, MIN)

 ✔️ GROUP BY

 ✔️ HAVING
 ✔️ CASE WHEN
 ✔️ Date Functions